 Here are some exercises to help you if your pitch is too high or too low.
 And if your tones are monotonous and boring the following exercises will add color to your speech.

-- The siren exercise - begin on a low tone, using the vowel "ee" and slide up to a high tone and back down again. ( you will sound like a siren).
+- The siren exercise: Begin on a low tone, using the vowel "ee" and slide up to a high tone and back down again. ( you will sound like a siren).
 This will introduce you to a variety of areas and colors for speaking.
-If you speak with a high sound, lower your pitch and if you use a low sound or monotone, experiement with different pitches.
+If you speak with a high sound, lower your pitch and if you use a low sound or monotone, experiment with different pitches.
 Recording your vocal changes will help tremendously.

-- If you want to get rid of a nasal sound - drop your jaw and exaggerate chewing the tones on YA YOO YE.
+- Drop the nasal sound: If you want to get rid of a nasal sound, drop your jaw and exaggerate chewing the tones on YA YOO YE.

 Your voice is your instrument.
 Make it your best.